 Our international student graduates can matriculate to any of more than 25 rigorous private, public, and parochial high schools within 45 minutes of the Almaden Country Day School campus, and some choose to attend schools located farther down the coast or closer to San Francisco.
 Two of the high schools our graduates attend (York in Monterey and Georgiana Bruce Kirby in Santa Cruz) extend priority enrollment status to our international graduates; this special arrangement makes admission to these two schools very likely for ACDS graduates who demonstrated strong academic ability and excellent citizenship in our middle school.

 ACDS does not provide English as a Second Language classes for our international students.
 Because our international students are combined with American students in all of our challenging classes, each student we accept must possess strong English skills.
-Successful applicants demonstrate this knowledge through a score of 75 or better on the TOEFL (Test of English as a Foreign Language), a score of at least 845 on the TOEFL Jr., or an iTEP SLATE minimum score of 5.0.
-Students also need to be able to listen and speak with us comfortably during the 30-minute interview (in person or via webcam).
+Successful applicants demonstrate this knowledge through an acceptable score on the TOEFL (Test of English as a Foreign Language), the TOEFL Jr., or the iTEP SLATE, or through the ability to speak with us comfortably during the 30-minute interview (in person or via webcam).

 While Almaden Country Day School does not offer ESL classes, we do provide an International Student Coordinator (ISC) dedicated to the welfare of our international students, and this teacher is ESL-trained and certified.
-The ISC meets with international students individually and in groups for four periods per week, reviewing their questions about their studies and schoolwork and helping them address any academic or social difficulties they may be having in class or in their extracurricular activities.
+The ISC meets with international students individually and in groups as necessary during the week, reviewing their questions about their studies and schoolwork and helping them address any academic or social difficulties they may be having in class or in their extracurricular activities.

 The ISC also helps our international students acculturate to life at Almaden Country Day School, in California, and in the United States.
 The ISC also serves as a liaison to the international students’ homestay families, their parents, and their teachers, maintaining communication about the students’ progress, needs, and concerns so that every international student thrives during their time at Almaden Country Day School.